Bhashit/bhashit.github.io/_posts/2014-06-18-covariance-contravariance-in-scala.markdown

 ---
 layout: post
-title:  Declaration site covariance and contravariance in Scala for dummies (Java Developers)
+title:  Declaration site covariance and contravariance in Scala for dummies
 date:   2014-06-18
 comments: true
 ---